lando/pkg-action/README.md

 * CODE SIGN ACTION
 * NOTARIZE ACTION

+### Caveats

+* If you are looking to "cross compile" binaries across OS **AND** architecture then we recommend you matrix strategy across this actions `os` and `arch` inputs instead of `runs-on`.
+This is neccessary because `arm64` compilation is currently emulated on Linux only.
+If you are compiling just on `amd64|x64` then it's _probably_ ok to use `runs-on`.
+* If you are looking to "cross compile" binaries across OS **AND** architecture **AND** code sign/notarize the resulting binaries we recommend you first upload the artifacts and then download them to the `os` you need to do the code signing.

+See [Advanced Usage](#advanced-usage) below for some examples of ^.

 ## Required Inputs

 These keys must be set correctly for the action to work.